Sir Jinx: 1990s

-In 1991, Wheaton produced a significant number of songs on Yo-Yo's Make Way for the Motherlode, WC and the Maad Circle's Ain't a Damn Thang Changed, and Ice Cube's Death Certificate, including NWA diss track "No Vaseline".
-He also produced "How to Survive in South Central", a Cube's song from Boyz n the Hood soundtrack, and Tone Lōc "I Adore You".
-Continuing into 1992 with Cube's The Predator and Yo-Yo's 1992 Black Pearl, Wheaton stepped onto East Coast hip hop scene producing the majority of Kool G Rap's final studio album with DJ Polo Live and Let Die, and also managed to provide additional production on two tracks for George Clinton's son Trey Lewd's Drop the Line, and to produce the title track for Music from the Motion Picture Trespass.
-Sir Jinx created remixes for rap-rock outfits such as Rage Against the Machine's "Guerrilla Radio (Sir Jinx Edit)", "Bullet in the Head (Sir Jinx Remix)", and the unreleased "Bombtrack (Remix)", all of which were recorded in 1992.
+In 1991, Wheaton produced a significant number of songs on Yo-Yo's Make Way for the Motherlode, WC and the Maad Circle's Ain't a Damn Thang Changed, and Ice Cube's Death Certificate, including the N.W.A diss track "No Vaseline".
+He also produced Ice Cube's "How to Survive in South Central", from the Boyz n the Hood soundtrack, and Tone Lōc "I Adore You".
+Continuing into 1992 with Cube's The Predator and Yo-Yo's 1992 Black Pearl, Wheaton also ventured into the East Coast hip hop scene, producing the majority of Kool G Rap's final studio album with DJ Polo, Live and Let Die, and also provided additional production on two tracks for George Clinton's son Trey Lewd's Drop the Line, and the title track for Music from the Motion Picture Trespass.
+Wheaton created remixes for rap-rock outfits such as Rage Against the Machine's "Guerrilla Radio", "Bullet in the Head", and an unreleased remix of "Bombtrack", all of which were recorded in 1992.

-After producing a couple of tracks on Ice Cube's 1993 album Lethal Injection, Wheaton stopped working with Cube and his group Da Lench Mob due to their controversial direction.
+After producing a couple of tracks on Ice Cube's 1993 album Lethal Injection, Wheaton stopped working with Cube and his group Da Lench Mob due to their controversial directions.
 He moved on to producing for R&B-oriented solo acts such as CeCe Peniston, Gerald Levert, Isaac Hayes, Teena Marie, and former Bell Biv DeVoe member Ricky Bell.

-Following a low-profile independent solo album in 1995, Sir Jinx returned to hip hop production on Gooch's 1997 album A Lot on It and Xzibit's 1998 album 40 Dayz & 40 Nightz.
+Following a low-profile independent solo album in 1995, Wheaton returned to production, producing on Gooch's 1997 album A Lot on It and Xzibit's 1998 album 40 Dayz & 40 Nightz.
 He also helped to produce skits on Tash's 1999 Rap Life and helped on Xzibit's 2000 Restless.